rskwiat/TECH-3620-01-FA2020/discussionBoard/readme.md

 - How else could you save the information if a user has 'viewed' the tutorial or has opened the application in the past?

 ### Week 14 - News Reader App (3 of 4) <a name="Week14"></a>

 ### Week 15 - News Reader App (4 of 4) <a name="Week15"></a>

+- In the Applicationw when a user saves an news article as their favorite, how would we go about showing some feedback about what happened and how those articles are now in their favorites.

+- How would we go about saving our favorite articles to be persistent?
+No need to refactor anything but super broad strokes of data saving.